Eleanorgruth/ColoRandom/README.md

 # Colorandom

 ## Abstract:
 ColoRandom is a web app that displayes a palette of five colors on page load and when a user clicks the Display new Palette button.
 If the user likes a palette that gets displayed, they can save the palette to the saved palette display on the right side.
+Preview the ColoRandom app <a href="https://eleanorgruth.github.io/ColoRandom/">here</a>.

 ## Installation:
 1. Fork the `ColoRandom` repository